nehaljwani/team.exiv2.org/book/IMaEA.md

 A modest project such as Exiv2 has no money.
 In fact, I pay for the modest expenses such as hosting the web-site and running a build server on a Mac Mini.

-The only major success I have had with recruitment is when Dan and Luis arrived in summer 2017.
+The major success I have had with recruitment is when Dan and Luis arrived in summer 2017.
 We adopted GitHub in April 2017 when Exiv2 v0.26 was released.
 I wondered if the move to GitHub had increased the project visibility and Dan and Luis would be the first of many contributors.
-More than 3 years later, we have enjoyed contributions from Kevin, Leo and Rosen.
+4 years later, we have enjoyed contributions from Alex, Kev, Leo, Milo&scaron;, Rosen and two Peters.

 I find the data on OpenHub very interesting: [https://www.openhub.net/p/exiv2](https://www.openhub.net/p/exiv2).